-Christmas Decorations Around the World
+Christmas Decorations and Traditions Around the World

 Most people who celebrate Christmas stick with traditional decorations including natural elements like Christmas trees and wreaths made of greens.
 Decorative ornaments, ribbon bows, and candle or electric lights are also typical.
 Some regions, however, have completely unique decoration customs that haven't caught on with the mainstream.